ArmstrongLiwox/Architecting-Tooling-Multi-Tech-Deployment-and-CICD-with-Virtualisation-Technology-in-AWS-Part-1-/README.md

 # Some Considerations
 1. Proximity to DigitalBoost clients
-2. Available services in the chosing region
+2. Available services in the chosing region.
+Reduce Latency as much as possible (CLOUD-FRONT)
+3. Your webserver and database should be in a private subnet. it should be not be exposed to the public
+4. Bastion Host gives access to other resources that are private
+5. the content of the website will be served via the Load-Balancer
+6. Load-Balancer will be in the public subnet
+7. one will be a backup

 # Task